JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/reformatting-with-alt-enter/index.md

 If you don't like the changes and press **Escape** or **Cancel** to leave the dialog without saving, the code will revert to its previous formatting and without the curly braces on our `for` loop.

 ## Reformatting Code Settings
-You might want to configure the code style for your project.
-We'll take a look at the settings to achieve that in the next step of this tutorial.
+When you use the keyboard shortcut **⌘⌥L** (macOS), or **Ctrl+Alt+L** (Windows/Linux) you apply the current reformatting settings that are configured in your code style.
+We'll take a look at those settings to achieve that in the next step of this tutorial.